 Click to download our free survival guide that will help you calculate the calories you need each day.

-calories measure how much energy a food item or drink contains.
-The number of calories, or energy, you need daily depends on multiple factors.
+Calories are simply units that measure how much energy a food item or drink contains.
+The number of calories, or energy, you require daily to survive varies based on a multitude of factors.

 Besides age, lifestyle, and body type, other factors may affect how many calories you burn daily.
 For example, some hormones, such as thyroid hormones, impact how you burn calories.
 In addition, some medicines may affect how your body processes the calories you consume.